johnsonbhaskaran/ReactHooks/notes.md

 - It cache a function definition between re-renders.
 - It prevents creation of multiple instances of same function when re-render happens.

+## useContext

+- Used to create Global data.
+- That data can be accessed from any component without passing through props at every component level.
+-